 Can a complementary therapy approach benefit my bone health?

 At present, there just isn’t evidence to say that complementary therapies can strengthen bones or reduce the possibility of having a broken bone (fracture) in a way that is scientifically measurable (apart for Tai Chi; see below).

 Despite a lack of evidence that complementary therapies improve bone strength, some research shows people may feel a positive benefit from using complementary therapies because they feel an improvement in their quality of life, which for them is important.
 These approaches are chosen for the following reasons:

-- Sometimes a conventional treatment can leave you feeling you have little control over your health and treatment decisions and you might feel that in using a complementary approach you are taking a more active and positive role in your health.
+- Sometimes, a conventional treatment can leave you feeling like you have little control over your health and treatment decisions and you might feel that in using a complementary approach, you are taking a more active and positive role in your health.

 - You may feel comfort from the therapeutic touch, talk, time and care that a complementary therapist offers.

 - You may prefer the idea that they seem more ‘natural’.